Renée Asherson

-Dorothy Renée Ascherson (19 May 1915 – 30 October 2014), known professionally as Renée Asherson, was an English actress.
+Dorothy Renée Ascherson (19 May 1915 – 30 October 2014), known professionally as Renée Asherson, was a British actress.
 Much of her theatrical career was spent in Shakespearean plays, appearing at such venues as the Old Vic, the Liverpool Playhouse, and the Westminster Theatre.
-Her first stage appearance was on 17 October 1935, aged 20, and her first major film appearance was in The Way Ahead (1944).
+Her first stage appearance was on 17 October 1935, aged 20 and her first major film appearance was in The Way Ahead (1944).
 Her last film appearance was in The Others (2001).